samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 1. Paste the URL in a browser window and append `/unicorns` to the path and hit enter.
 For example: `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/Prod/unicorns/`

-1. Confirm that the browser shows a JSON result that no longer includes `Shadowfox` in the list of Unicorns.
+1. Confirm that the browser shows a JSON result that includes `Shadowfox`, with the breed and description entered above.

 ## Unit Testing our API